John and Gerry's Orchids of Britain and Europe

 Epipactis phyllanthes v pendula

-was first described by G. E. Smith from Sussex, England in 1852 but since that time several varieties have been recognized, though the validity and status of some of them has been the subject of considerable professional disagreement.
+E. phyllantheswas first described by G. E. Smith from Sussex, England in 1852 but since that time several varieties have been recognized, albeit that the validity and status of these have been the subject of some professional disagreement.
 The situation in the UK is relatively clear with five variations being recognized, these being E. phyllanthes v cambrensis, E. phyllanthes v vectensis, E. phyllanthes v degenera, E. phyllanthes v phyllanthes and the variety described here E. phyllanthes v pendula.

 Pendula is a largely northern European variety at its most frequent in Britain.
 Its varietal name refers to the pendulous nature of the inflorescence and is commonly known as the Green Flowered Helleborine.

-Pendula was discovered by Charles Thomas whilst walking on the Ainsdale dunes near Southport, Lancashire in July, 1941 and it was initially regarded as a full species (E. pendula).
+Pendula was discovered by Charles Thomas whilst walking on the Ainsdale dunes near Southport, Lancashire in July 1941 when it was initially regarded as a full species (E. pendula).
 Subsequent studies linked it closely to other Epipactis species and most importantly to the Isle of White Helleborine, E. vectensis.
-In recent times however both this species and E. vectensis have been reduced in classification to varieties and there seems no certainty that even this status is secure.
+In recent times however both it and E. vectensis have been reduced in classification to varieties and there seems no certainty that even this status is secure.
 As long ago as 1962, D. P. Young noted that "there is no material dividing line, either geographical or morphological, between pendula and vectensis and the names are retained only for the convenience of description".
 Intermediate plants are not uncommon.